caspergrl/GT-UX-UI-Dec2022-June2023/18-week/03-lesson.md

 - **timing:** specifies what kind of effect the transition will have.
 Is it ease?
 Easy-out?
 There are many options.

-### Pseudo-Classes
+- **TAs,** Slack out the [List of all animatable css properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties).

+## SLIDE 26
 A pseudo-class is a keyword that is added to any CSS selector that defines a special state of the element.

-> :key: **Key Tech Note:** A pseudo-class is so named because this HTML selector extends a class function, but isn't quite a real class.
+A pseudo-class is so named because this HTML selector extends a class function, but isn't quite a real class.
 It's pseudo because you didn't make it; the browser "created" it and allows you to set it to change the look of the link when it's in that state.

-> :gem: **Designer Insight:** Do you use pseudo-classes when animating elements?
-Give students a sense of the usefulness of this concept from your own professional perspective.
->
-> - Feel free to have a TA share their experience.

 For an example of a pseudo-class, note the ```:hover``` pseudo-class.
 It specifies what happens when you hover over a certain div.

+## SLIDE 27
 As we mentioned earlier, pseudo-classes are added to prewritten CSS selectors.
 Pseudo-classes extend the functionality of any HTML element by allowing us to program different "states" our HTML element is in.
 For example, the pseudo-class hover allows us to add a hover state to an element and apply an animation to the HTML element when a user's mouse hovers over the element.

 > :key: **Key Tech Note:** There are many different types of pseudo-classes but `:hover` is most often used in web animation.
 For a list of all pseudo-classes, please view the following link: [All pseudo classes W3Schools](https://www.w3schools.com/css/css_pseudo_classes.asp).